plugyawn/IRP_2022-23/log_files/events/events_fortnightly.md

 TODO:
 * [x] Discussion of events ideas with whole team and work deligation for individual event ideas
-* [ ] Taking updates on individual level for the assigned events ideas.
+* [x] Taking updates on individual level for the assigned events ideas.

+---
+# Fortnight 3, July 1 - July 15, 2022

+TODO:
+* [ ] An event in collaboration with Chingari to understand Web3, management skills required in the industry, journey of a startup and how to make a brand.
+Unfortunately, health of main speaker was not good, and we had to postpone the event.

+---